 Waterproof jackets range from heavy duty, fully featured designs to ultra minimalist emergency jackets.
 There’s a huge choice, so you can choose the right hacket for your riding situation, whether it's a jacket for commuting, touring, racing, training or sportives.
 We've picked 13 of the best that represent the variety of choice and what you can expect to pay.
 Many of these jackets are offered in both a men and women's cut and different colours too.

 The B'Twin 500 High Visibility Waterproof Cycling Jacket provides excellent rain protection with a coated membrane material and taped seams plus plenty of reflective details to help you been seen on the commute to work.
 There are vents and breathability is very good.
-We reviewed it at £19.99 and were impressed; for its current £12 it's an amazing bargain.
+For £25 it's a good deal.

 Altura's Microlite Showerproof jacket is designed to be packed down and carried for emergency use.
 It is a simple, single skin waterproof jacket more suited to light showers than prolonged downpours.